skinwalker3654/C_DATABASE/README.md

 ## 📌 Notes
 - Name can have spaces (example. `John Michael Doe`).
 - Max name size: **49 characters**.
+- It uses linked list so you can add as much students as you want
 - if `database.txt` dosent exists than the program creats it